ZacharyWesterman/paisley/README.md

 ## FAQ

 **Q:** *Where does the name "Paisley" come from?*<br>
-**A:** Originally it was an acronym "PAISLey" with the embarassing leftover "ey" that didn't stand for anything; but nowadays its name is just "Paisley", no acronym.
+**A:** Originally it was an acronym "PAISLey" with an embarassing leftover "ey" that didn't stand for anything; but nowadays its name is just "Paisley", no acronym.
 If you want to assign a meaning to the name, you could say that paisleys are a simple pattern where you repeat pretty little curlies over and over all the way down.
 Likewise, Paisley is a simple language whose expression syntax uses curly braces all the way down.
 That's a potential answer at least.
 The real answer is that I like how paisleys look.

 **Q:** *What niche does Paisley fill?*<br>
 **A:** Paisley would fill a similar niche to Bash scripts, where you're chaining together other scripts/programs to make more complex logic.
 Similar to bash, commands can be run just by typing the command name and parameters separated by spaces.
+Basically, it's somewhere between Bash and Python; fitting the shell-language niche while also having batteries included.

 **Q:** *What does Paisley do different?*<br>
 **A:** Simple and consistent syntax for one.
 As much as I love Bash, the syntax is quite frankly a *mess*.
 There are so many gotchas and oddities.
 E.g. expressions use `$((...))` but don't support floats, the language itself doesn't have actual types, not to mention constantly having to think about globbing and whether stuff is escaped or not.
 Paisley is very simple in that, if it's inside `{...}`, then it's an expression.
 It also supports arbitrarily nested data (3d arrays anyone?), which Bash does not.